olamzyweb/teetee-n-boiz/README.md

 - Contact form and WhatsApp integration
 - Custom request form for events
 - SEO-friendly structure
-- Clean and modern UI using HTML, CSS, and JavaScript (or your frontend framework if used)
+- Clean and modern UI using HTML, CSS, and JavaScript